Docs

 Common Pitfalls

-• missing :auth on webhook trigger -> auth error at runtime
+• missing :auth on webhook interface -> auth error at runtime

 • :auth present but missing :type -> validation error